NVIDIA/aistore/docs/lifecycle_node.md

 * run `stop-maintenance` to clear maintenance and return the target to service, with rebalance as required;
 * advance the target to `shutdown` or `decommission`; or
 * leave it in maintenance.
-An explicit `ais start rebalance` can restore global data placement, but does not itself change the target's unconfirmed maintenance flag.
+An explicit `ais start rebalance` can restore global data placement, but does not itself complete the transition.

-> An unconfirmed target specified together with an active one follows the normal batch path.
-With
+> Such a target specified together with an active one follows the normal batch path.
+With automatic
-> automatic rebalance enabled and without `--no-rebalance`, that batch rebalances, and its
+> rebalance enabled and without `--no-rebalance`, that batch rebalances, and its post-rebalance step
-> post-rebalance step confirms both.
+> completes the transition for both.
 >
-> Specifying it together with a target whose maintenance is already confirmed changes nothing: the
+> Specifying it together with a target that has already completed the transition changes nothing: the
-> confirmed target is left as it is (e.g., for `{unconfirmed A, confirmed B}` - B is skipped), and the
+> completed target is skipped, and the command behaves as if only the incomplete one had been
-> command behaves as if only the unconfirmed one had been specified.
+> specified.

 ### Skipping Rebalance